dlawrynowicz/sbl-techtest/README.md

 - add card component
 - display cards
 - apply design
-- test & tweak responsivnes
+- test & tweak responsiveness

 ### Decisions
-I'm going to create ReactJS app for purpose of this exercise.
+I'm going to create ReactJS app for the purpose of this exercise.
-I've choose it because there is good webpack config already in place, so we will be covered with JS browser coverage - I will use ES6 for most of the code.
+I chose it because there is good webpack config already in place, so we will be covered with JS browser coverage - I will use ES6 for most of the code.
 We can throw `node-sass` to help with styling and again webpack will cover us with browser coverage.

-It looks like API return images in different sizes, I'm going to use background-image to make it easier to scale.
+It looks like the API returns images in different sizes, I'm going to use `background-image` to make it easier to scale.
-Some record returned by API don't have `runningTime` prop, going to display the element only when property is available
+Some records returned by the API don't have `runningTime` prop, going to display the element only when property is available

 Going to use `em` and `rem` values for css so we can scale things up/down as needed.

-Within first hour I was able to display elements, still needs some css tweaks.
+Within the first hour I was able to display elements, they still needed some css tweaks.
-Spend another hour tweaking CSS.
+Spent another hour tweaking CSS.

-App is build in the way it can be translated to SSR, we should be able to include it to any website, and it should respect parent styling and scale up accordingly.
+App is built in the way it can be translated to SSR, we should be able to include it to any website, and it should respect parent styling and scale up accordingly.
-Design is not implementen in `pixel perfect` way, but I feel like it is close enough for purpose of this exercise.
+Design is not implemented in a `pixel perfect` way, but I feel like it is close enough for the purpose of this exercise.
-With compromise over `pixel perfect` we have scallable components.
+With compromise over `pixel perfect` we have scalable components.

-Solution is deployed to Firebase hosting
+The solution is deployed to Firebase hosting.

 ### ToDo
 - Seek feedback